dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/many-to-many.md

 -->
 [!code-csharp[SelfReferencingUnidirectionalManyToManyConfig](../../../../samples/core/Modeling/Relationships/ManyToMany.cs?name=SelfReferencingUnidirectionalManyToManyConfig)]

-However, to make sure two people are both related to each other, each person will need to be manually added to the other person's `Firends` collection.
+However, to make sure two people are both related to each other, each person will need to be manually added to the other person's `Friends` collection.
 For example:

 ```csharp
 ginny.Friends.Add(hermione);